Stability for the inverse source problems in elastic and electromagnetic waves: Electromagnetic waves

-In this section, we discuss the uniqueness and non-uniqueness of Problem \ref{p3}.
+Next we discuss the uniqueness result much further.
 The goal is to distinguish the radiating and non-radiating current densities.
 We study a variational equation relating the unknown current density $\boldsymbol{J}$ to the data $\boldsymbol E\times\boldsymbol\nu$ on $\Gamma_R$.

 Multiplying \eqref{ef} by the complex conjugate of a test function $\boldsymbol{\xi}$ on both sides, integrating over $B_R$, and using the integration by parts, we obtain

 Substituting \eqref{mtbc2} into \eqref{VE}, we obtain the variational problem: To find $\boldsymbol{E}\in H({\rm curl}, B_R)$ such that